-As a beginner, you can expect to earn $10 per hour but that can quickly increase depending on your experience, technical knowledge and speed and how many clients you can handle.
+As a beginner, you can expect to earn from as little as $10 per hour but that can quickly increase depending on your experience, technical knowledge and speed and how many clients you can handle.

 There is a basic formula you can use for yourself and it is hourly wage x time spent / number of words x 1000.

 On average, depending on how much work you want to take on you can earn up to $40,000 and even more.

 As you gain experience and clients are happy with your work, you can definitely increase the amount of money you make as a proofreader.
 As a guide take a look at this story that is sure to get you fired up.